ThePython10110/ExchangeClone/README.md

         * Copper's energy value has been changed (128 instead of 85), and the recipe has been changed accordingly.
         * Ice and obsidian can now be transmuted into water and lava, respectively.
         * It is now impossible to transmute between bedrock and barriers (MCL).
 I thought it was funny originally, but now I'm realizing that I don't want this to be annoying to people who run servers (are there any servers with this mod?)
     * It now costs 4 dark/red matter to make a block, which is great news if you already have some (because they're now worth more), but not so great if you don't.
-Sorry and you're welcome.
+Sorry or you're welcome.
     * Tool abilities now have no energy cost (to match ProjectE).
     * Tool abilities now take upgrades into account (silk touch, fortune, etc.) except for the sword AOE ability (which would require irritating hacky workarounds).
     * Several neutral mobs (endermen, spiders, piglins) are now affected by the dark/red matter sword in "slay hostile" mode, to match ProjectE.
 * Bugfixes:
-    * Fixed potion energy values
+    * Fixed potion energy values (MCL)
-    * Fixed Red Matter Shield recipe
+    * Fixed Red Matter Shield recipe (MTG)
     * Fixed other modes of DM/RM tools not having energy values
-    * Deconstructors and Constructors now use node timers again (but better than before), meaning they won't ever stop.
-(Previously, they would stop if there was too much energy to deconstruct or too little energy to construct.)
+    * Deconstructors and Constructors will now continue trying to work instead of just stopping when there is too much or too little energy.
     * Tool abilities now update nodes that require support (torches, sand, etc.).
     * MCL raw copper, iron, and gold blocks now correctly double in DM/RM furnaces.